parth163tar/data-analyst-job-market-uk/README.md

 📊 UK Data Analyst Job Market Dashboard – Birmingham Focus (Power BI)

-A professional Power BI dashboard analysing the Data Analyst job market in Birmingham, UK.
-Built using real job posting data, with skills extraction, salary analysis, and hiring trends.

-This project highlights strong skills in:

-Data cleaning

-Data modelling

-Skills extraction (Python)

-Power BI visualisation

-Dashboard design

-Job market analytics

-🚀 Dashboard Overview

-The dashboard answers key questions:

-How many Data Analyst roles exist in Birmingham?

-What skills are most in-demand?

-Which companies are hiring the most?

-What salary ranges are advertised?

-How is demand changing over time?

-📌 Key Insights
-🔹 Total Jobs: 47
-🔹 Average Salary: £48.6K
-🔹 Cities Covered: 6 local Birmingham areas
-🔹 Most Requested Skills: Power BI, Excel, SQL
-🔹 Top Hiring Companies:
+A real-world end-to-end analytics project analyzing Data Analyst job postings in Birmingham, UK.

+This project presents a full Power BI dashboard built using real job posting data, enriched with Python-based preprocessing and skill extraction.
+It is designed to showcase practical data analysis, BI visualisation, storytelling, and job market intelligence — key skills expected from modern Data Analysts.

+🚀 Project Objectives

+This project answers critical job market questions:

+📌 How many Data Analyst roles are currently available in Birmingham?

+📌 What skills are most in-demand?

+📌 Which companies hire the most Data Analysts?

+📌 What salary ranges do employers offer?

+📌 How has job demand changed over time?

+The dashboard is designed to support students, job seekers, and career analysts in understanding hiring trends in the UK.

+🧩 Dashboard Overview (Power BI)
+✔ 1.
+KPI Summary

+Key metrics extracted from postings:

+Total Jobs: 47

+Average Salary: £48.69K

+Jobs with Salary Info: 47

+Distinct Cities/Areas: 6

+These KPIs give an instant snapshot of the Birmingham data analyst market.

+✔ 2.
+Birmingham Job Hotspot Map

+A location-based view showing hiring distribution across areas like:

+Birmingham

+Bournbrook

+Balsall Heath

+Ladywood

+Lozells
+…and more.

+This visual highlights local demand clusters across the Birmingham region.

+✔ 3.
+Job Posting Trend Over Time

+A line chart displaying monthly job posting activity.

+Insight:

+Demand dipped between July–October.

+A sharp rise occurred in November → 40 job postings.

+This helps identify seasonal hiring behaviour.

+✔ 4.
+Top Skills in Demand

+Skills extracted and ranked from job descriptions using Python NLP.

+Top Skill Mentions:

+Power BI (14.9 mentions)

+Excel (8.5)

+Business Analysis (6.4)

+SQL (6.4)

+Azure (2.1)

+These insights reveal what employers expect from a Data Analyst in Birmingham.

+✔ 5.
+Top Hiring Companies

+Most active recruiters include:

 TOnlineLearning Recruitment